NZ National Gambling Study

 The National Survey of Lotteries, Gaming and Betting Activities 2012-2016

 The National Gambling Study (NGS) is the first New Zealand population representative longitudinal study into gambling, health, lifestyles, and attitudes about gambling.
-The NGS started in 2012 with a randomly selected national sample of 6,251 people aged 18 years and older living in private households, and interviewed face-to-face with computer assistance.
+The NGS started in 2012 with a randomly selected national sample of 6,251 people aged 18 years and older living in private households, and surveyed face-to-face with computer assistance.

 The surveys included questions on leisure activities and gambling participation, past gambling and recent gambling behaviour change, problem gambling, life events, attitudes towards gambling, mental health, substance use/misuse, health conditions, social connectedness, level of deprivation and demographics.

-Participants remaining in the study have been re-interviewed in 2013, 2014 and 2015.
-A selection of participants is currently being interviewed to help us to understand why and how people change their gambling behaviours.
+Participants remaining in the study were re-surveyed in 2013, 2014 and 2015.
+In 2018, 50 participants took part in interviews to help us to understand why and how people change their gambling behaviours.

 Download the survey